Major Shareholder Announcement

 - Major shareholder announcement for Genmab A/S

-COPENHAGEN, Denmark; June 1, 2022 – Genmab A/S (Nasdaq: GMAB) announces under reference to Section 30 of the Danish Capital Markets Act that Wellington Management Group LLP has informed us that, as of May 27, 2022, Wellington Management Group LLP through shares and financial instruments holds the voting rights to 3,299,227 shares in Genmab A/S, which amounts to 5.01% of the share capital and voting rights in Genmab A/S.
+COPENHAGEN, Denmark; July 1, 2022 – Genmab A/S (Nasdaq: GMAB) announces under reference to Section 30 of the Danish Capital Markets Act that Wellington Management Group LLP has informed us that, as of June 30, 2022 Wellington Management Group LLP had decreased their holding of shares in Genmab A/S to 4.97% of the share capital and voting rights in Genmab A/S, so that through shares and financial instruments they held the voting rights to a total of 3,278,677 shares in Genmab A/S, which amounts to 4.98% of the share capital and voting rights in Genmab A/S.

 About Genmab